zot/textcraft/html/README.md

 You can use %event to refer to the current event (descripton) You can use %event.PROPERTY to refer to a property of the current event (descripton) You can use %NAME as a synonym of NAME for convenience, this helps when using %thing as a command

+On any thing, you can traverse a path with dot-notation, like %proto:thing.name or me.assoc.location

 To make something into a prototype, move it to %protos